Sailer Perkins – Alumna Spotlight

 Information Officer with USAID’s Bureau for Humanitarian Assistance

 BA in Arabic and Political Science, minors in Intelligence & Security Studies and Environmental Studies (2017)

 “I was never very interested in political science until I had an AP American Government teacher who was incredibly engaging and inspiring.
 He piqued my interest and encouraged me to pursue political science as a way to better understand our political system and how people and nations relate to one another.”

-After graduation Sailer spent the summer in Cairo and Amman to further her Arabic skills.
-She is currently earning her master’s in international affairs with national security and diplomacy track in the George Bush School at Texas A&M, and is interning at the National Defense University’s Eisenhower School.
-Sailer hopes to bring together her national security and humanitarian interests in a role working for the federal government in international affairs.
+After graduation Perkins spent the summer in Cairo and Amman to further her Arabic skills.
+She earned her master’s in international affairs with national security and diplomacy track in the George Bush School at Texas A&M, and interned at the National Defense University’s Eisenhower School.